20 Must-Visit Places to Travel in Summer in the USA

 source-michaelmatti

-It is a huge rock that sits right on the sand.
-When the tide goes out, you can see tiny sea creatures in the pools.
+When the tide goes out, you can spot tiny sea creatures in the tide pools around it.

 How to Save Money on Your Summer Trip